-Business Process Management provides generic methods, concepts and techniques for designing, configuring, enacting, monitoring, and diagnosing business processes [AHW03, HBR10, MRB08, WRWR09].
+Business Process Management provides generic methods, concepts and techniques for designing, enacting, monitoring, and diagnosing business processes (van der Aalst & ter Hofstede & Weske, 2003).
 When using existing process management systems (PrMS) a business process is typically defined as set of activities representing business functions and having a specific ordering.
 What is done during activity execution is out of the control of the PrMS.
 Most PrMS consider activities as black-boxes in which application data is managed by invoked application components (except routing data and process variables).
 Whether an activity becomes activated during runtime depends on the state of other activities.
 Generally, a process requires a number of activities to be accomplished in order to terminate successfully.
-For end-users, PrMS provide process-oriented views (e.g., worklists) to assign upcoming activities to authorized users [RiRe07, RiRe09].
+For end-users, PrMS provide process-oriented views (e.g., worklists.

-Generally, PrMS comprise generic runtime functions for interpreting process models, assigning human tasks to users and invoking application components.
-As a pre-requisite for the latter, for each activity a corresponding application component must be provided.
 Existing PrMS have been primarily designed for highly structured, repetitive processes.
-By contrast, for unstructured and semi-structured processes existing PrMS do not provide sufficient support [Sil09].
-In particular, these processes are driven by user decisions and are knowledge-intensive; i.e., they cannot be expressed as a set of activities with specified order and work cannot be straight-jacketed into activities [AWG05].
+By contrast, for unstructured and semi-structured processes existing PrMS do not provide sufficient support (Silver, 2009).
+In particular, these processes are driven by user decisions and are knowledge-intensive; i.e., they cannot be expressed as a set of activities with specified order and work cannot be straight-jacketed into activities (van der Aalst & Weske & Grünbauer, 2005).
 Another limitation of PrMS is their insufficient process coordination support; i.e., process instances cannot be synchronized at a higher-level of abstraction.
-Consequently, all behavior relevant in a given context must be defined within one process model [ABEW00, MRH07].
-This, in turn, leads to a "contradiction between the way processes can be modeled and preferred work practice" [SOSS05].
+Consequently, all behavior relevant in a given context must be defined within one process model (van der Aalst et al., 2000; Müller & Reichert & Herbst, 2007).
+This, in turn, leads to a "contradiction between the way processes can be modeled and preferred work practice" (Sadiq et al., 2005, p.3).
 Finally, since application data is managed within black-box activities, integrated access on business processes and data cannot be provided.
-Due to these limitations many business applications (e.g. ERP systems) do not rely on PrMS, but are hard-coding process logic instead.
+Due to these limitations many business applications (e.g., ERP systems) do not rely on PrMS, but are hard-coding process logic instead.
 Resulting applications are both complex to design and costly to maintain, and even simple process changes require costly code adaptations and testing efforts.

 To better understand which processes are handled well by existing PrMS and for which support is unsatisfactory, we conducted several case studies.
-Amongst others we analyzed business applications with hard-coded process logic; e.g., the processes as implemented in the human resource management system Persis and the reviewing system Easychair [KüRe09A, KüRe09B, KüRe09C, KüRe10].
-Processes similar to the ones we evaluated can be found in many other fields like healthcare [LeRe07, RHD98], software engineering [GOR10] and release management [MHHR06].
+Amongst others we analyzed business applications with hard-coded process logic; e.g., the processes as implemented in the human resource management system Persis and the reviewing system Easychair (Künzle & Reichert, 2009a; Künzle & Reichert, 2009b).
+Processes similar to the ones we evaluated can be found in many other fields like order handling, healthcare and release management (Müller & Reichert & Herbst, 2007).
 A major finding of all case studies was that data objects act as major driver for process specification and enactment.
 Consequently, process support requires object-awareness; i.e., business processes and business objects cannot be treated independently from each other.
 This has implications on the whole process lifecycle since PrMS should consider both object types and their inter-relations.
 Regarding its execution, on the one hand an object-aware process must be closely linked to relevant object instances; i.e., object attributes must process specific values to invoke certain activities or terminate process execution.
-On the other hand, an object-aware process does not only require certain data for executing a particular activity; i.e., it should be also able to dynamically react on data changes and newly emerging data at any point in time.
+On the other hand, an object-aware process does not only require certain data for executing a particular activity; i.e., it should be also able to dynamically react on data changes and newly emerging data.
 Consequently, process progress needs to be aligned with available object instances and their attribute values at runtime.